 - Measuring should be attempted without restraining the turtle, but if restraint is needed, see Step 8.
 Remove barnacles along the centreline, using long-nosed pliers, and note this on the datasheet.
 This is required for accurate measurements.
 If the barnacles have not been removed from the centreline, the measurement should not be recorded as the true measurement of the turtle.
-Brush the sand from the mid-line of the carapace. - Measure curved carapace length (CCLmin) and curved carapace width (CCW), as follows:
+Brush the sand from the midline of the carapace. - Measure curved carapace length (CCLmin) and curved carapace width (CCW), as follows:

 CCLmin - Remain on your feet and stand so that your feet are out of the way of the front and hind flippers as the turtle shifts the sand.
 With the red LED headlight on, hold the zero-end of the tape with metric side uppermost between the thumb and forefinger.
 Measure from anterior (front) to posterior (rear) of the carapace along the midline.
+The recommended curved carapace length measurement is minimum curved carapace (CCLmin).
 Start at the point where the skin on the neck joins the carapace (nuchal scute), lay the tape measure along the midline of the carapace all the way to the posterior notch at midline between the supracaudal scales (above tail) (Figure 25) and mark the measurement on tape measure with thumb and finger.
-Until you have been approved as an animal handler who can measure turtles to within 2mm of accuracy, two people should measure the CCL until they get a consensus of measurement.
-Adult turtles may grow only 2mm a year, so this level of accuracy is important.
-Some turtles have a notch at the posterior edge of the carapace.
-The CCL measurement is made to the anterior edge of the notch.
-For hawksbill turtles only, measure the length of the 'v' notch and record it on the datasheet.
+If the turtle has a pronounced notch at the posterior edge of the carapace, the CCL measurement is made to the anterior edge of the notch (CCLmin).
+For hawksbill turtles only, measure from the anterior point at midline (nuchal scute) to the most posterior tip of the supracaudals (i.e. the longest protuberance of the notch), i.e. maximum curved carapace (CCLmax).